What is Environmental Sustainability?

 - A portion of the electricity of some municipal buildings is generated by solar and wind through the Hollywood Green Sweep program.

 - The City's planned "Complete Streets" Projects will improve walkability, bike safety, and reduce vehicle congestion, thus, improving air quality and reducing energy use from transportation.

 Learn about the solar potential of your property by using Google's new Project Sunroof.
 This project will calculate your costs and savings over the lifetime of your solar installation using data from Google Maps and other databases regarding the shape and orientation of your roof, shading from trees and other structures, the sun's positioning, and weather conditions.
 Finance your solar installation by using PACE financing and make sure you apply for the available federal tax credits.

-City of Hollywood programs to help reduce the amount of waste that ends up in landfills
+City of Hollywood programs to help reduce the amount of waste in the landfill

-- Recycling Rewards Program for residents that incentivizes recycling.
+- Recycling Incentive Program for residents that rewards you for recycling.